 About Me

-I am passionate about design, materials science, robotics, and bioinspiration.
-My creativity and curiosity drive me to seek new learning opportunities and tackle challenges.
-Since August 2023, I have been serving as a university professor, where I contribute to academia through education and research, and I am eager to further expand my knowledge through advanced studies.
+I am passionate about design, materials science, robotics, and bioinspired engineering.
+My creativity and curiosity drive me to continuously seek new learning opportunities, explore interdisciplinary approaches, and tackle complex engineering challenges.

 ◥◤